-- The state and local health department will be immediately notified about any positive test result by an employee or student and BCCS and will follow all local health department directives, including recommendation for potential need for closure. - 2.
-Staff/students who are diagnosed with Covid-19 through testing: - (a) Will not be permitted to return to school or work until 10 days have passed since the test; - (b) It has been at least 24 hours with no fever without fever reducing medication and - (c) Symptoms have improved. - 3.
+- 1. The state and local health department will be immediately notified about any positive test result by an employee or student and BCCS and will follow all local health department directives, including recommendation for potential need for closure. - 2.
+Staff/students who are diagnosed with Covid-19 through testing: - (a) Will not be permitted to return to school or work until 14 days have passed since the test; - (b) It has been at least 24 hours with no fever without fever reducing medication and clearance from their physician is required; - (c) And symptoms have improved. - 3.
 If a staff member/student tests positive for Covid-19, program will notify the parents and staff that they were in contact with this staff member/student, informing them that they may have been exposed to the Covid-19 virus. - 4.
 If a student that uses bus transportation tests positive for COVID-19, the bus company will be notified so that the bus company can follow their protocols regarding COVID-19.